Isaac-tech06/Team-3-AIIE2025/README.md

-# Team-3-AIIE2025
+# Vehicle Type Recognition With Deap Learning

-* Cars vs Motorcycles
+By: Justin - Carl - Isaac
-* Justin - Carl - Isaac
+This project uses ai (deep learning) to classify 2 types of vehicles: Cars vs Motorcycles.

 # Dataset